erinlim2001/README_generator/README.md

-# ReadME Generator
+# README Generator

   [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  Utilizes node.js to create readme
+  The purpose of this project was to utilize node.js to create a high-quality README for the app.
+This READEME will include a description of the app, how to use it, how to install it, how to make contributions, and extra information about the creator like github link and email.

   ## Table of Contents
   [Installation](#Installation)